Managing Dependencies for Your Python Projects

 $poetry add requests pandas@latest

 As for the classic dependency managers, let's test to see what happens when we try to install an older incompatible version.
-Pip-installed packages will output errors and conflicts but will ultimately still install the package which can lead to development that is not ideal.
-Conda does have a solver for errors in compatibility but immediately goes into search mode to solve the compatibility issue and only outputs an error when it cannot find a solution, instead of notifying the user directly.
+Pip installed packages will output errors and conflicts but will ultimately still install the package which can lead to development that is not ideal.
+Conda does have a solver for errors in compatibility and will notify the user, but immediately goes into search mode to solve the compatibility issue outputting a secondary error when it cannot find a solution.

 (test-env) user:~$ pip install "numpy<1.18.5"